dennuguyen/comp3151/notes/concurrency.md

 - $\text{wait}(S)$: Decrements $v$ if positive, otherwise adds $p$ to $L$ and blocks $p$.
 - $\text{signal}(S)$: If $L \neq \emptyset$, unblocks a member of $L$.
 Otherwise increment $v$.

+> Semaphores are basically counters that increment/decrement.

-> A lock is a special case of a binary semaphore
+> A lock is a special case of a binary semaphore.

 Invariants:
 $$